Possession of Marijuana in Florida

 - A fine of up to a $5,000.

 Driver's License Suspension

-Pursuant to Florida Statute 322.055, any person convicted of Possession of Cannabis will have their driver’s license or driving privilege revoked for two years by the Florida DHSMV.
+Pursuant to Florida Statute 322.055, any person convicted of Possession of Cannabis will have their driver’s license or driving privilege revoked for one year by the Florida DHSMV.

 Defenses to Marijuana Possession

 If the cannabis was found in a place where more than one person had access, the prosecutor would have to comply with the law of constructive possession, which requires the prosecutor to prove the following two elements before you can be convicted of Possession of Marijuana:

 - Dominion and control over the cannabis.

 Below are scenarios where it can be argued the prosecutor could not meet their burden of proving constructive Possession of Marijuana.